mfane/01-Hello-Class/README.md

 1. Log into your account on [github.com](github.com)
 2. Go to the [assignment template page](https://github.com/ILS-Z399/01-Hello-Class) on GitHub
 3. There is a button in the top right corner of the page labeled "Fork".
 Press that now
 4. A modal window will appear asking you where you want to fork the repository.
 Select your account.
-This will create an independent copy of this repository in your account that you can begin to edit.
+This will create an independent copy of this repository in your account that you can begin to edit
 5. Go to your GitHub home page, and select the new 01-Hello-Class repository
 6. On that page, you will see a green button labeled "Clone or download".
 Press that now.
 This will give you the option to "Open in Desktop"; that's the option you want to select
 7. If you have previously installed the [GitHub Desktop](https://desktop.github.com/), that will now open and ask you where you want to clone this repository.
 This is the process of saving a copy of the code on your local computer.
 On Windows, the default is something like c:\Users\(username)\Documents\Github\01-Hello-Class